Roentgen (unit): History

 This definition was used under different names (e, R, and German unit of radiation) for the next 20 years.
 In the meantime, the French Roentgen was given a different definition which amounted to 0.444 German R.

 ICR definitions

 In 1928, the International Congress of Radiology (ICR) defined the roentgen as "the quantity of X-radiation which, when the secondary electrons are fully utilised and the wall effect of the chamber is avoided, produce in 1 cc of atmospheric air at 0 °C and 76 cm of mercury pressure such a degree of conductivity that 1 esu of charge is measured at saturation current."
-The stated 1 cc of air would have a mass of 1.293 mg at the conditions given, so in 1937 the ICR rewrote this definition in terms of this mass of air instead of volume, temperature and pressure.
+The stated cubic centimetre (1 cc) of air would have a mass of 1.293 mg at the conditions given, so in 1937 the ICR rewrote this definition in terms of this mass of air instead of volume, temperature and pressure.
 The 1937 definition was also extended to gamma rays, but later capped at 3 MeV in 1950.